 The company Baktruppen grew out of the cultural circles in Bergen during the mid-1980es.
-Some people claim it all began with Baktruppen.22 Baktruppen was established in Bergen in 1986.
-The name indicated the opposite of avant-garde, meaning the rear guard.
-The name was ironic - as an attempt to recycle the classic avant-garde in a postmodernist perspective.
-In other words, Baktruppen was among the first companies to introduce a post-modernist mindset in Norwegian theatre.
-The company worked following an equal-footing mindset, in process and aesthetics.
-Baktruppen developed performances through spontaneous games with the text material and used text in new and experimental manners.
-The company is known for working with irony and playing with recycling the avant-garde approaches to theatre and performance art.
-Baktruppen mixes acting styles and has among other things developed an acting consciousness regarding imperfection, dilettantism and no-point theatre23.
+Some people claim it all began with Baktruppen.
+Baktruppen was established in Bergen in 1986.
+The name indicated the opposite of avant-garde, meaning the rear performance art.
+Baktruppen mixes acting styles and has among other things developed an acting consciousness regarding imperfection, dilettantism and no-point theatre.
 The self-inflicted "amateurism" questions what is "correct" theatre, commenting the assumptions and the practices seen in the theatre's conventional craft tradition.
 Baktruppen's theatre left the assumptions of what is popular and what is high-brow dead.
 In other words, Baktruppen's work contained discussion of the traditional craft theatre - criticism the group contributed to introducing to Norway, still seen in its work today.